MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/MHO_SamplerLabeler.rst

 Purpose
 -------
-``MHO_SamplerLabeler`` attaches per-channel sampler index labels to visibility data so that downstream operators (notably phase-calibration processing) can look up the station sampler delay and ambiguity information for each channel.
+``MHO_SamplerLabeler`` attaches per-channel sampler index labels to visibility data so that downstream operators (specifically phase-calibration processing) can look up the station sampler delay and ambiguity information for each channel.
 It maps channel labels (e.g., ``a``, ``b``, ...) to integer sampler IDs for both the reference and remote stations.
 This information is used by